uviclibraries/insta360/editing-video-laptop.md

 1. If you haven’t done so already, download the application.
 [Insta360 Studio Download](https://www.insta360.com/download/insta360-onex){:target="_blank"}
 _Note: make sure to select your device in the left side bar, then you can download the desktop application._

-2. Open Insta360 Studio, and drag the video file to the left hand side where it says drag and drop footage here.
+2. **Brittany: please add some screen shots to illustrate what the learner needs to do for this activity**<br>Open Insta360 Studio, and drag the video file to the left hand side where it says drag and drop footage here.

 3. In the view window (right hand side), you can play and preview the file using different angles (tiny planet, crystal ball, natural view, default and flat).